-Eight Questions to Ask Yourself When Starting a Psychology Private Practice
+Eight Questions to Ask Yourself When Starting a Private Practice in Psychology

 More than half of psychologists who deliver health sciences are primarily independent practitioners, according to the latest data from APA’s Center for Workforce Studies.
 Having your own practice is definitely an attractive path, but do you have what it takes to be your own boss and employee at the same time?

-Here are eight questions you need to ask yourself before starting a psychology private practice:
+Here are eight questions you need to ask yourself when starting a private practice in psychology:

 1. Are you Ready to Be a Business Owner As Well As A Clinician?